Real-time PCR: Principle, Procedure, Advantages, Limitations and Applications

 The method is cost-effective.

-The conventional PCR method is more costly than the qPCR due to the use of so many other chemicals and agarose gel electrophoresis.
+The conventional PCR method is more costly than the qPCR due to the use of many other chemicals and agarose gel electrophoresis.

 It is time-efficient.